-Shortly before 8 am, the ships in Pearl Harbor came under attack.
+Shortly before eight am, the ships in Pearl Harbor came under attack.
 The West Virginia was hit.
 Doris, uninjured, helped move wounded soldiers to safety.
 After which, he took command of an anti-aircraft machine gun.
 Without prior training, he began firing, shooting down a couple of enemy planes.
 Then came the call to evacuate.

 He survived that day and continued serving in the Navy.
 But two years later, in November 1943, Doris was aboard the aircraft carrier Liscome Bay when a torpedo sank the ship while cruising near Butaritari after the Battle of Makin.
 After being listed as missing for two years, the Navy declared him as having passed away.